Santiago-Labs/telophasecli/README.md

 Currently, Telophase is a CLI tool only.
 In the future, we plan to offer a web UI.

 ## Install
+If you'd like another method, please let us know by opening an issue!

 ### Go
-Go is the only supported installation method.
-If you'd like another method, please let us know by opening an issue!
 ```
 go install github.com/santiago-labs/telophasecli@latest
 ```